 “I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I’m ready to accept Jesus as a great moral teacher, but I don’t accept his claim to be God.
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic — on the level with the man who says he is a poached egg — or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronizing nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to.”

 My jewelry has always kept me rooted, but this time I knew I had to do things differently for Christ and not for myself.
 I want to come out with exclusive pieces and really enjoy the design process and what He is placing on my heart.
 I will share these with you as one-of-a-kind items and want to hear your stories about why each piece inspired you.
-Which is why I have created a Fellowship Board.
+This is why I have created a Fellowship Board.

 So I introduce to you the newly born again JAECI.
 It is no longer about me and my initials, JAECI is for Jesus Christ.
 I invite you to enjoy this Journey as we Aim to Experience a Creative life that Inspires others as they get to know Jesus.

 I share all this with you to let you know God’s thumbprints are over our entire lives and I have never felt more at peace than I am today.
 It is a beautiful disaster what happened in my life above - but God led me through every moment.
 He held my hand through my auto-immune disease, he walked me through my struggles and gave me the courage to leave Vegas.
 He knew I had to be secluded to draw closer to Him so I could only lean on Him to get through the passing of my gramma and my best friend.
-In addition, to so so much more, but He was always there and knows the beginning all the way to unto end.
+In addition, to so so much more.
+But He was always there and knows the beginning all the way unto end.
 And I know His story is still not yet complete but I will continue to know His glory in all that I do.